0xf15h/0xf15h.github.io/_posts/2021-05-10-tp-link-gdpr.md

 ![](/assets/tp_link_gdpr/tp_link_login_page.png)

 A `/cgi_gdpr` request's sign field contains the the newly generated AES key and IV, a MD5 hash of the username concatenated with the password, and the sequence from the `/get/Parm` request.
 The sign field is RSA encrypted using the public key retrieved from the `/cgi/getParm` request.
 Both data and sign fields are Base64 encoded then sent to the web server's `/cgi_gdpr` endpoint via an HTTP POST request.
 The server uses its private key to decrypt the sign field.
 It verifies that the sequence number in the sign field is equal to the server generated sequence number plus the length of the request's Base64 encoded data field.
 The server then retrieves the AES key and IV and uses them to decrypt the data field.
 The decrypted data field is parsed and sent to the `/cgi/login` endpoint's handler function.
 The handler verifies that the username and password specified in the login message match the previously configured username and password.
 If the credentials are valid the server returns a HTTP OK.
-I've written a script that automates authentication [[link]]().
+I've written a script that automates authentication [[link]](https://github.com/0xf15h/tp_link_gdpr/blob/main/authenticate.py).

 ## AES Key Entropy Source